jaanvi-bajaj/jaanvi-bajaj/README.md

 <td width="50%" valign="top">

 #### 🎭 &nbsp;MoodLens
 Reads your expression through the webcam and offers a journaling prompt that matches it.
-Every frame is processed locally — no image ever leaves the device, which was the whole design constraint.
+Every frame is processed locally, so no image ever leaves the device.
+That was the whole design constraint.

 <sub>`React` `TypeScript` `TensorFlow.js` `face-api.js`</sub>